-All Plant Biology students must take a Colloquium course (PLBIO 590) during their first year: Ph.D. students are required to register for one credit each in the Fall and Spring semesters, and M.S. students are required to register for one credit in either semester.
+All Plant Biology students must take a Colloquium course (PLBIO 590) during their first two semesters of study.
+Ph.D. students are required to register for one credit in each semester, and M.S. students are required to register for one credit in either semester.
 At a minimum, students should attend all the seminars in the weekly Plant Biology seminar series to receive credit.
 Additional responsibilities are detailed in the course syllabus.